AHendley84/jangles-home-boarding/README.md

 **- As noted, the performance scores for some of the mobile pages drop to an average of 83.
 As the same issues are flagged, images not in a next-gen format and render-blocking resources, future builds of the website can look to move away from dependance on Bootstrap for some features and changing images to possible WebP or AVIF file types.**

 ### Responsiveness

+The website has been tested on multiple web browsers, including Google Chrome, Microsoft Edge and Mozilla Firefox.
+Google Chrome Developer Tools have been used to simulate multiple different device screen sizes such as iPhone SE, Pixel 5, iPad Air and iPad Mini.
+It has been tested physically on an iPhone 12 Pro, 3rd Gen iPad and on desktop screens 2560 x 1440 pixels and 1920 x 1080 pixels.

 ### Bugs
 - When setting up the contact form I was unable to align the submit button within a DIV to the center.
 I tried a few methods I thought would work with no such luck.
 A Google search provided the answer and the following code resolved the issue:
 ```css